Leeds weather forecast: This is when heavy rain is set to hit Leeds

 What will the weather be like this morning in Leeds?

-This morning is set to see a mixture of sunny spells and cloud, with temperatures reaching 14C by lunchtime.
+This morning is set to be cloudy, with temperatures reaching 15C by lunchtime.

 What will the weather be like this afternoon in Leeds?